Pylons/pyramid/docs/designdefense.rst

 majority of web applications only have a single deployment, and thus needn't be extensible at all.
 However, some web applications have multiple deployments, and some have *many* deployments.
-For example, a generic "content management" system (CMS) may have basic functionality that needs to be extended for a particular deployment.
+For example, a generic content management system (CMS) may have basic functionality that needs to be extended for a particular deployment.
 That CMS system may be deployed for many organizations at many places.
 Some number of deployments of this CMS may be deployed centrally by a third party and managed as a group.
 It's useful to be able to extend such a system for each deployment via preordained